The 15 players Arsenal have signed on deadline day and how they fared

 After joining Arsenal from Celtic in 2019, Tierney endured an injury-plagued debut season in north London, making just 15 Premier League appearances.

 The Scotland international did, however, enjoy an extended run in the team after lockdown, playing an integral role in their FA Cup success before clocking up more minutes in his second season.

+Injuries have persisted, however, and now his place in Arsenal’s first-choice XI looks under severe threat from Oleksandr Zinchenko.
 Most importantly, he rocks up at matches with his kit in a Tesco carrier bag.
 We love him.

 Ohhh!
 Kieran Tierney!
 That is special! 😍

 A terrific solo goal from the Arsenal man 👏

 — Football on BT Sport (@btsportfootball) January 2, 2021

 With Arsenal in desperate need of defensive reinforcements, they made a surprise move for Luiz on deadline day in 2019.